lepperm/Learning-Log/_posts/journal/2021/05/2021-05-23-delving-into-docker-and-local-wordpress-development.md

 So far, for [Silver is Gold]({{page.references[0]}}), I have been making all my edits to the live site behind a "coming soon" landing page.
 This has been quick and easy for getting my bearings and trying to learn WordPress, but probably won't be the best approach long-term for a production site.
 Since I'm looking to switch our core job board plugin to [WP Job Board]({{page.references[1]}}) and rework the theme, now is a great time to make a change!

-My computer has also been struggling lately with intermittent crashes and storage issues.
-My C drive is an old and tiny 128GB drive, so between Windows updates and the pagefile, all of my free space gets sucked up after a few days.
-Cleaning up some applications and processes that were running on boot from old projects has also been long overdue.
-I ordered the new drive last weekend and got it towards the end of the week, and was able to clone my old drive over and shuffle things around without too much trouble.
-Now my computer is zipping along with no major issues!

-Back to the topic at hand, I figure there are really two related but separate issues I need to research - how to implement a WordPress development lifecycle, and how to develop for WordPress locally.
+I figure there are really two related but separate issues I need to research - how to implement a WordPress development lifecycle, and how to develop for WordPress locally.

 ### WordPress Lifecycle